 We also exhort you, Venerable Brethren, to promote with care congregational singing, and to see to its accurate execution with all due dignity, since it easily stirs up and arouses the faith and piety of large gatherings of the faithful.
 Let the full harmonious singing of our people rise to heaven like the bursting of a thunderous sea and let them testify by the melody of their song to the unity of their hearts and minds, as becomes brothers and the children of the same Father.
+13

 Hickey introduced the "dialogue Mass" or Missa recitata into the liturgical life of the parish.
 The dialogue Mass was a form of the low Mass that developed in the early twentieth century which allowed the people to say the responses formerly offered only by the acolytes.
-Marier prepared Mass cards and other participation aids which were printed and placed in the pews to encourage the people to participate.
-In the years leading up to the Second Vatican Council, St. Paul was also chosen to be one of the first parishes to implement the revised Easter Vigil liturgy in 1951.
-Marier's work at St. Paul Church was successful in large part due to the support he received from Monsignor Hickey and the subsequent pastors of St. Paul who valued music as an integral part of the liturgy.
+14 Marier prepared Mass cards and other participation aids which were printed and placed in the pews to encourage the people to participate.
+15 In the years leading up to the Second Vatican Council, St. Paul was also chosen to be one of the first parishes to implement the revised Easter Vigil liturgy in 1951.
+Marier's work at St. Paul Church was successful in large part due to the

-&lt;sup>12 Bernard Cardinal Law, "My spiritual home revisited," The Pilot: Boston's Catholic Newspaper 171, no. 40 (20 October 2000), 2.
+12 Bernard Cardinal Law, "My spiritual home revisited," The Pilot: Boston's Catholic Newspaper 171, no. 40 (20 October 2000), 2.

-&lt;sup>13 Pius XII, encyclical letter Mediator Dei, 20 November 1947 in AAS 39 (1947) 521-595; English translation in Claudia Carlen (ed.), The Papal Encyclicals 1939-1958 (Raleigh: The Pierian Press, 1990), 119-154, §194.
-Rita Ferrone, Liturgy: Sacrosanctum Concilium (New York/Mahwah: Paulist Press, 2007), 8.
+13 Pius XII, encyclical letter Mediator Dei, 20 November 1947 in AAS 39 (1947) 521-595; English translation in Claudia Carlen (ed.), The Papal Encyclicals 1939-1958 (Raleigh: The Pierian Press, 1990), 119-154, §194.

+14 Rita Ferrone, Liturgy: Sacrosanctum Concilium (New York/Mahwah: Paulist Press, 2007), 8.